Love Among the Haystacks by DH Lawrence from The Virgin and the Gipsy & Other Stories (Wordsworth Classics, 2004)

 It’s hay-making times in Nottinghamshire, and we get to follow romantically inexperienced brothers Maurice and Geoffrey Wookey making a haystack, having lunch and how they both end up spending a dark and rainy night with a lady.
 Each.

 That, and the title, makes it sound as if it’s a prelude to the (in parts) saucy Lady Chatterley’s Lover, but it really isn’t.
 One brother gets stuck up a haystack with his girl, a girl from Hannover in Germany who works as a governess for the local vicar’s children.
 Maurice puts some tarpaulin over the haystack when it starts to rain, the ladder falls to the ground, and they’re stuck.

 Meanwhile, his brother Geoffrey has encountered a tramp’s wife – the tramp has wandered off somewhere and she’s tried to find shelter in a shed or something like that, which is where Geoffrey has gone to get out of the rain.
 They talk and spend the night together.

 The story was a bit difficult to get into at first, because the dialogue between the brothers is written in dialect – albeit not the 19th century impenetrable Yorkshire brogue of Wuthering Heights.
 It eases off after a bit as well.

 It’s a touching story of two brothers and their strange nights.
 We don’t actually get to know exactly how Maurice and the governess spend the night, because once the ladder has fallen down and they have to stay, the story switches to Geoffrey, and then stays with him as he encounters the tramp’s wife – which then turns into a rather sweet love story.

-Nice and vivid descriptions of the Nottinghamshire surroundings.
+Nice and vivid descriptions of the Nottinghamshire surroundings, though.
 Could almost feel the sunshine on me, taste the rabbit pie and smell the hay. 🙂

 This is my second review for the DH Lawrence Challenge 2010.